There are many reasons to study at Bible College SA, including our:

 - have completed the eCAF (electronic Commonwealth Assistance Form) through the ACT’s Education Management System (PARADIGM) on or before the appropriate census date.

 The eCAF will be initiated by the Registrar at Bible College SA once you are enrolled in a course

-There is a 25% loan fee each time a loan is taken out for undergraduate units of study, such as the diploma and bachelor degrees.
-There is no loan fee for units of study in a post/graduate course, such as the Graduate Diploma, Master of Divinity, and research awards.
+There is usually a 25% loan fee each time a loan is taken out for undergraduate units of study, such as the diploma and bachelor degrees.
+From January 2022 the rate of this fee will decrease to 20%.
+There is no loan fee for units of study in a post/graduate course, such as the Graduate Diploma, Master of Divinity, and research courses.